xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic_torque/doc/index.rst

    #.
 Open *xTIMEcomposer* Studio and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``'SOMANET EtherCAT CST Motor Control Demo'`` item in the *xSOFTip* pane on the bottom left of the window and drag it into the Project Explorer window in *xTIMEcomposer*.
 This will also cause the modules on which this application depends to be imported as well.
    #.
 Click on the ``app_demo_master_cyclic_torque`` item in the Project Explorer plane then click on the build icon (hammer) in *xTIMEcomposer*.
 Check the Console window to verify that the application has built successfully.
-Note that you require the EtherCAT driver from IgH EtherLab `to be installed <http://doc.synapticon.com/index.php/EtherCAT_Master_Software>`_ on your system to build the application.
+Note that you require the EtherCAT master :ref:`IgH EtherLab to be installed <ethercat_master_software_linux>` on your system to build the application.
 Otherwise the build will fail.

 For help in using *xTIMEcomposer*, try the *xTIMEcomposer* tutorial, which you can find by selecting Help->Tutorials from the *xTIMEcomposer* menu.